magneticio/vamp-router/README.md

     fltr = filter
     qts = quotas

-The above example has two groups, *A* and *B*, but a route can have many groups.
-The start of the route (the first frontend) has filters and quotas that influence the way traffic flows in a route, i.e. to which groups the traffic goes.
+The above example has two services, *A* and *B*, but a route can have many services.
+The start of the route (the first frontend) has filters and quotas that influence the way traffic flows in a route, i.e. to which services the traffic goes.
 All items in a route map to actual Haproxy types from the `vamp-loadbalancer/haproxy` Go package.

 ### Routes actions